muchyesdawg/notes/pages/thermondynamics.md

 	- during thermodynamic process there are three possibilities for the value of internal energy.
 	- there are three possibilities for value of internal energy.
 		- internal energy increases
 			- if energy is added to the system, the internal system increases, +ΔU.
-This is accompanied by an increase in the temperature of the system +ΔT
+This is accompanied by an increase in the temperature of the system +ΔT.
+		-